Table of Contents

 - What’s the motivation behind your article?

-Once you can get the answers to these questions, you will have a good mental image of the article’s topic.
+Once you get the answers to these questions, you will have a good mental image of the article’s topic.
 Once you have settled on the topic, the next step is to find out the targeted keywords related to that topic.

 The primary keyword is the main keyword that you should use to structure the article.
 The secondary keywords are the words that support your primary keyword.
-For example, let’s say you are writing an article about a bike.
+For example, let’s say you are writing an SEO-friendly article about a bike.
 Then your primary keyword will become “bike.”
 And your supporting keywords or the secondary keywords can be words like “mountain,” “all-terrain,” “off-road,” and “lightweight.”

 Select one primary keyword by using online keyword research tools like